No sooner are you out of your mother’s womb than someone is drawing blood from you and carting it off to a lab for analysis.

 Later middle age: cholesterol

-By the time you’re past the half-way mark of life, there’s a good chance you’ve dispatched your fair share of cheeses, lasagnas and choc-tops and might want to check your cholesterol.
+By the time you’re past the half-way mark of life, there’s a good chance you’ve dispatched your fair share of cheeses, lasagnes and choc-tops and might want to check your cholesterol.

 The cholesterol test looks for several types of lipids:

-- Low-density lipoprotein (LDL) cholesterol – also known as the bad cholesterol, high levels of LDL cholesterol is linked to heart disease and stroke
+- Low-density lipoprotein (LDL) cholesterol – also known as ‘bad cholesterol’, a high level of LDL cholesterol is linked to heart disease and stroke

-- High-density lipoprotein (LDL) cholesterol – this good cholesterol helps clean your arteries from fatty build-ups.
+- High-density lipoprotein (HDL) cholesterol – this good cholesterol helps clean your arteries from fatty build-ups.
 High is good.

 - Triglycerides – high triglycerides can be a pointer to cardiovascular disease or diabetes.